mproffitt/importmanager/README.md

    One thing that needs to be implemented is controllable buffering to prevent overloading the system during bulk operations.

-1. An extensible plugin system.

-   Not every action can or should be written in golang.
-I'd like to be able to fork out to other languages for handling certain types of file; namely shell and python for operations such as image manipulation.
-This would mean that the program doesn't need to he recompiled just because someone wants a new handler for unknown filetype X.

 Other outstanding tasks:

 - Include mime type descriptions from other locations than `usr/share/mime`